-This quick and easy Charred Lemon Chicken starts with boneless, skinless chicken breasts and comes together quickly completely on the stove-top (no oven needed!).
+This quick and easy lemon chicken starts with boneless, skinless chicken breasts and comes together quickly completely on the stove-top (no oven needed!).

-So in my newsletter earlier this month, I promised some delicious and easy boneless chicken breast recipes to help us all out with this constant dilemma.
-(You are subscribed to my mailing list, aren't you?! :) I started out with the 15 Minute Spicy Kung Pao Chicken Skillet.
-This second one is for all the lemon chicken lovers and it's a twist on the usual, using charred lemons.
+This one is for all the lemon chicken lovers and it’s a twist on the usual, using charred lemons.
 Charring the lemon quickly in a hot skillet really intensified the lemon flavour in this dish.
-And there's capers too, for a bit of tangy bite.
-And it's ready in less than 30 minutes!
+And there’s capers too, for a bit of tangy bite.
+And it’s ready in less than 30 minutes!